 A New Perspective

-The Christian can look to better things. “then you have been raised with Christ, seek the things that are above, where Christ is, seated at the right hand of God” (Col 3:1).
+The Christian can look to better things because they have been raised with Christ (Col 3:1).
 How is this important to overcoming sin?
 Paul expressed, “Put to death therefore what is earthly in you: sexual immorality, impurity, passion, evil desire, and covetousness, which is idolatry” (Col 3:5).
 To give sin a place greater, equal, and close to God in one’s heart and thoughts is idolatry.

 The Christian can see through desires and temptations and observe that the temporary pleasure is evil, guilt, regret, resentment, and fear.
 The grass is never greener on the other side of sin, and temptation is a mirage and sin is enslavement (Rom 6:15–23).
 The apostle Paul explained, “For when you were slaves of sin, you were free in regard to righteousness.
 But what fruit were you getting at that time from the things of which you are now ashamed?
 For the end of those things is death” (Rom 6:20–21).
 What do people gain from sin?
 What is left after temporary pleasure?
 Slavery is on the other side of giving into sin.
 Jesus proclaimed, “Truly, truly, I say to you, everyone who practices sin is a slave to sin” (John 8:34).
 However, Jesus revealed, “If you abide in my word, you are truly my disciples, and you will know the truth, and the truth will set you free” (John 8:31–32).